hashicorp/terraform-aws-consul/modules/consul-cluster/README.md

 TODO: should we provide a way to automatically roll out updates across the ASG?
 We could use the [create_before_destroy approach described by Paul Hinze](https://groups.google.com/forum/#!msg/terraform-tool/7Gdhv1OAc80/iNQ93riiLwAJ), although we'd need to hook up a load balancer to the ASG.
+However, that approach creates an entirely new ASG, so all the locally stored data on the nodes of the original ASG would have to be synced to the new nodes.
+Is this a slow process or a bad approach?
+Should the nodes be updated in-place instead (mutable infrastructure) using a cfg mgmt tool?

 TODO: should we hook up a load balancer to the ASG?
 It's useful for health checks and could be a central URL for users to visit the `/ui` endpoint.